icodervivek/swifthire/README.md

 ---

-**SwiftHire** – Making hiring simple, fast, and reliable with AI-powered job recommendations and recruiter management using Google Gemini 2.0 Flash API. 💼✨
+**SwiftHire** – Making hiring simple, fast, and reliable with AI-powered job recommendations and recruiter management using Google Gemini 2.0 Flash API + LangChain. 💼✨